How to Protect Your Classic Car Collection From Taxes?

 Niche Vehicles and Montana LLCs

-Custom-Built Cars: Kit cars or replicas bypass strict state rules.
+Custom-Built Cars: Kit cars skip strict rules.

 Benefits for Niche Collectors

-Permanent Plates: Vehicles 11+ years old get non-expiring plates, reducing costs.
+Permanent Plates: 11+ years non-expiring, cuts costs.

 How to Streamline Classic Car Registration